Stranger6667/pyanyapi/README.rst

     >>> api.text
     Text

-Now AJAXParser is bundled in pyanyapi, but it works different.
+Now AJAXParser is bundled in pyanyapi, but it works differently.
-But anyway this example can be helpful for building custom parsers.
+But anyway, this example can be helpful for building custom parsers.

 Python support
 --------------